backstage/backstage/.changeset/twenty-insects-live.md

 '@backstage/plugin-proxy-backend': patch
 ---

-Pass the current log level to `http-proxy-middleware` to ensure that proxies requests are shown when log level is set to `debug`.
+Ensure that `@backstage/plugin-proxy-backend` logs the requests that it proxies when log level is set to `debug`.